Wednesday, December 21, 2005

 The Dead

-The Times-Picayune reports today that the list of the missing in St. Bernard Parish has been reduced from over 200 to just 47.
+The New Orleans Times-Picayune reports today that the list of the missing in St. Bernard Parish has been reduced from over 200 to just 47.
 Sheriff Jack Stevens says deputies will begin searching in the surrounding marshes for those who may have been washed away.

 At the cusp of the holidays, I imagine we should all be joyful to hear that over 150 people have been found alive, and I am.
 But I am also concerned at the thousands the most respected missing persons groups in this nation stil list as missing, and about what the St. Bernard outcome means for those still lost.